pmariyasinghe/NetAutomation/README.md

 For this lab, I created a self-contained virtual environment with CentOS Linux/KVM, vagrant, and Arista virtual EOS (vEOS).
 Here I’m trying to address all of the technical challenges potentially we may experience when a network is deployed and built programmatically.
-I think when building a network from the ground-up level programmatically is as important as maintaining and sustaining it programmatically.
-Therefore I spent a considerable amount of time on how to get the network built fast way with a little human touch.
+I think when building a network from the ground-up level programmatically is equally important as much as maintaining and sustaining it programmatically.
+Therefore I spent a considerable amount of time on how to get the network built quickiest way with a little human touch.
 Python is the programming language that I used as my base scripting and although I didn’t have much experience with Python and spent a lot of time on Python coding and managed to suss out most of the concepts including object-oriented programming.